 The results of the Top Gun training program were more than impressive.
 By 1970, US pilots were shooting down 12 enemy aircraft for every one they lost.
 We are talking here about the improvement of the ratio, from 1:1 to 12:1!

-What led to that kind of miraculous comeback is the use of the principles of Deliberate Practice, especially, a specific approach to the mental aspects of high-performance called Adaptive Thinking.
+What led to that kind of comeback was the use of Deliberate Practice principles.
+More precisely, the use of a specific approach to the mental aspect of high-performance called adaptive thinking.

-First of all, try to determine how well you measure up against these three qualities of adaptive thinkers:
+To see where you’re at currently, try to determine how you measure up against these three qualities of adaptive thinkers:

-The best way to describe this test is to get to know first all about a so-called marshmallow test.
-A study conducted at Stanford University set a goal to measure delayed gratification in kids by offering them a marshmallow with the following forewarning: they could eat the marshmallow right away, or they could wait 15 minutes for another marshmallow to comes up and eat both of them – doubling their sugar intake.
+The best way to describe this is the so-called marshmallow test.
+A study conducted at Stanford University set a goal to measure delayed gratification in kids by offering them a marshmallow with the following forewarning: they could eat the marshmallow right away, or they could wait 15 minutes for another marshmallow to come up and eat both of them – doubling their sugar intake.

 And that is not the end of the experiment.
 Some 20 years after, the scientist who worked on the researchers tracked almost all of the kids down.